Biographies: College Chairs

 Vice-Dean, Faculty of Medicine

 Dr. Philippe Gros obtained his PhD in Experimental Medicine from McGill University and following post-doctoral training at Massachusetts General Hospital and MIT, joined the Department of Biochemistry at McGill in 1985, where he has been a full Professor since 1994.
-He is a member of the Center for Tuberculosis, the Goodman Cancer Research Center, is the founder of the Center for Complex Traits and is the Vice-Dean of the Faculty of Medicine at McGill.
+He is a member of the Center for Tuberculosis, the Goodman Cancer Research Center, and is the founder of the Center for Complex Traits.
+He has been the Vice-Dean (Life Sciences) of the Faculty of Medicine and is now Deputy Vice Principal Research at McGill.

 Dr. Gros’ main area of investigation concerns the genetic analysis of susceptibility to infections, and pathological inflammation.
 Dr. Gros has been an International Scholar of the Howard Hughes Medical Institute, a Distinguished Scientist of the Canadian Institutes of Health Research and is a James McGill Professor.
-He has received the Wilder Penfield Prize for Health Sciences (Prix du Quebec), the Canada Council Killam Prize for Health Research, and is a fellow of the Royal Society of Canada.
+He has received the Wilder Penfield Prize for Health Sciences (Prix du Quebec), the Canada Council Killam Prize for Health Research, and is a fellow of the Royal Society of Canada and an Officer of the Order of Canada.
 Dr. Gros is experienced in the biotechnology sector, and has co-founded two biotechnology companies.

 Dr. Gros has extensive experience in peer review and evaluation with the Burroughs Wellcome Fund, the Bill and Melinda Gates Foundation, the National Institutes of Health (USA) and the Canadian Institutes of Health Research, where he was a member of Governing Council for four years.